If you lose a pet....Act immediately!

 Your description of your pet may not match theirs.

 Be sure to check the 'found cat/dog book' that is at the admissions desk The 'found cat/dog book' is a listing of pets that have been found, but are not being brought to the shelter.
 Stray dogs and cats brought to the animal shelter are held for a minimum of 3 full days.
 If an animal is not claimed, they are evaluated for adoption.
 Please visit the shelter, since their description may not match yours.

 Do not assume that your animal still has its tags on.
 Finding your pet is your responsibility.

 The Madera County Animal Shelter is responsible for all stray animals within Madera County.

 Posters!
 Posters!
 Posters!

-Make the posters as visible as possible (black, white and red show or fluorescent paper show up very well.)
-At first, begin closest to the center of the last known location of the pet, and work outward, targeting a two mile radius of the area for dogs, and a 4-5 block radius for cats.
+Place posters everywhere!!
+Make the posters as visible as possible.
+At first, begin closest to the last known location of the pet, and work outward, targeting a two mile radius of the area for dogs, and a 4-5 block radius for cats.
 Dogs tend to circle back to the area, cats tend to stay close to home.
-If necessary, then expand the poster area outward.
+If necessary, expand the poster area outward.
 If possible, work in teams of two people, one to drive and the other to post the flyers.
-If possible, go door-to-door with the posters.
-Use repetition, posting a series of signs to arouse peoples curiosity.
+Go door-to-door with the posters.
+Use repetition, posting a series of signs to arouse people's curiosity.
 When approaching a traffic light, place the posters on the 4-5 telephone polls leading up to the traffic light.
 Use a map of your area to mark the location of where the posters were placed to avoid unnecessarily doubling back on the area.
 Include a picture of your pet: (this is important) if you do not have a picture, use a drawing or a picture from a book, magazine or pet food box.
 Include a brief description: give size in weight, rather than small, medium or large, and provide familiar landmarks near which your pet was lost, along with cross streets.